John Jay High School (Hopewell Junction, New York)

 John Jay Senior High School is a public high school on State Route 52 in the town of East Fishkill, New York.
 The school teaches grades 9 through 12.
-Students from Van Wyck who have successfully completed the 8th grade continue to the 9th grade at John Jay.
+Students from Van Wyck Junior High School who have successfully completed the 8th grade continue to the 9th grade at John Jay.
 The school is a part of the Wappingers Central School District.

 History

-John Jay was built in 1968 to accommodate the growth of the Wappingers School District.
+John Jay was built in 1968 and opened in September 1969 to accommodate the growth of the Wappingers School District.
 Prior to its construction, Roy C. Ketcham High School was the district's only high school, 8 miles away in Wappingers Falls.
 The 1973 graduating class was the first class to have completed four full years at John Jay HS.
 John Jay's principal is David Kedzielawa.

-In 2002, a new biology-chemistry wing was opened for the exclusive use of these laboratory courses.
-In 2009, a new math wing was opened on the first floor.
-The school is geographically surrounded by IBM East Fishkill.
-The presence of IBM in the area has fueled and helped to fund a model example of a high school engineering focus.
+In 2002, a new biology and chemistry wing was opened for these laboratory courses.
+In 2009, a new math wing opened on the first floor.
+The school was geographically surrounded by IBM Microelectronics before its closure, while today the former campuses house iPark and an Amazon distribution warehouse.
+The presence of IBM in the area helped to fund engineering programs at the school.
 John Jay offers many classes focused on engineering, with some classes utilizing college-level computer programs and mathematics.
 Some of the classes are eligible for college credit through the Rochester Institute of Technology.

 Academics

-In recent years, John Jay's percentage of students going on to two- and four-year colleges has been in the 90s.
-Often students enrolled in two-year programs subsequently move on to four-year programs following their earning an associate degree.
-U.S. News & World Report awarded the school a silver medal, giving it a national rank of 1,156 among the best high schools in the US.
+John Jay's percentage of students going on to two- and four-year colleges has been around 90 percent in recent years.